What’s more stressful than prepping for back to school? Meeting your new students and their families!

 Meet the Teacher Day Step 2: Stations

 Knowing I’d have about 24 students, I decided I wanted 12 stations this would help alleviate any crowding.
-I station labels and placed them in inexpensive acrylic 5×7 stand-up frames (like these HERE).
-Sidenote, these frames are great to have on hand in the classroom I use the student centers, VIP desks, Open House, Math & Science Night, etc.)
+I station labels and placed them in inexpensive acrylic 5×7 stand-up frames like these HERE.
+Sidenote, these frames are great to have on hand in the classroom.
+I use them for student workstations, VIP desks, Open House, Math & Science Night, and more!

 I set the stations up around the classroom and have families circulate to visit all of them in any order.
 I include stations for:

 - Contact Information

 - Information to take home

 - Curriculum (I have texts and previous interactive notebooks available for browsing)